bundlewrap/bundlewrap/docs/content/guide/cli.md

 The `bw` utility is BundleWrap's command line interface.

-<div class="alert">This page is not meant as a complete reference.
+<div class="alert alert-info">This page is not meant as a complete reference.
 It provides a starting point to explore the various subcommands.
 If you're looking for details, <code>--help</code> is your friend.</div>

 ## bw apply